NUMESIA/NU_EVENT_LaravelPackage/README.md

 # NU_EVENTS_LaravelPackage
 Laravel package that helps to send events across components

-This laravel auth package is a private package so we can't just require it using composer, that's why we have to add a vcs repository to tell composer from which url the package must be loaded.
+This laravel event package is a private package so we can't just require it using composer, that's why we have to add a vcs repository to tell composer from which url the package must be loaded.

     "repositories": [